- Performance Calendar

 String Quartet No. 14 in A-flat Major, Op.
 105

-The Telegraph Quartet gave its first Carnegie Hall appearance in Weill Recital Hall in 2015 along with violinist Ian Swensen and pianist Jeff LaDeur, and returned in 2018 for its Naumburg Award Recital featuring the world premiere of Robert Sirota’s third string quartet.
-Notable collaborations have included projects with cellist Norman Fischer, pianist Simone Dinnerstein and the Henschel Quartett.
-A fervent champion of contemporary and 20th century repertoire, the Telegraph Quartet has co-commissioned John Harbison’s String Quartet No. 6, which is scheduled for its West-Coast premiere in the fall of 2017 at San Francisco State University’s Morrison Artist Series.
-In 2017 the Quartet released its debut album featuring works by Anton Webern, Benjamin Britten, and Leon Kirchner.
+The quartet’s notable musical collaborators have included cellist Norman Fischer, pianist Simone Dinnerstein, violinist Ian Swensen and Germany’s Henschel Quartett.
+A fervent champion of contemporary and 20th century repertoire, Telegraph has co-commissioned John Harbison’s String Quartet No. 6, and given its West Coast premiere in the fall of 2017 on San Francisco State University’s Morrison Artists Series.
+The quartet also gave the premiere of Robert Sirota’s String Quartet No. 3 Wave upon Wave at Weill Recital Hall for their Carnegie Hall debut in 2018, sponsored by the Naumburg Foundation.
+The quartet will release its debut album “Into the Light” in 2018, featuring works by Anton Webern, Benjamin Britten, and Leon Kirchner.

-While the Telegraph Quartet is indebted to numerous mentors and teachers, our primary musical guidance and support has come from Mark Sokol, Bonnie Hampton, and Ian Swensen, of the San Francisco Conservatory of Music (SFCM).
-The Telegraph Quartet is based in the San Francisco Bay Area, and is Quartet-in-Residence at SFCM.
+While the Telegraph Quartet is indebted to numerous mentors and teachers, their primary musical guidance and support has come from Mark Sokol, Bonnie Hampton and Ian Swensen of the San Francisco Conservatory of Music.
+The Telegraph Quartet is based in the San Francisco Bay Area.